logictester/rest-sync-agent/README.md

 * [Setup](#setup)

 ## Overview
-This project is simple Lorem ipsum dolor generator.
+This project is a simple user synchronization script using REST API.

 ## Requirements
 Project is created with:
 * PowerShell: 3.0 and above